magento/devdocs/src/cloud/project/new-relic.md

 ### View and analyze log data

-After you log in to your New Relic account, you can use the New Relic Logs UI to search across the aggregated log data to troubleshoot application, infrastructure, CDN, and WAF errors.
+You can use the New Relic Logs application to search across the aggregated log data and troubleshoot application, infrastructure, CDN, and WAF errors.
 Also, you can connect the log data with other data collected by New Relic APM and Infrastructure services to create charts, dashboards, and alerts to manage Magento application and cloud service operations.

 {:.procedure}
-To use the New Relic Logs UI:
+To use the New Relic Logs application:

 1. Use your New Relic credentials to [log in to your New Relic account][New Relic login].